Queritel/meet/README.md

 ## Installation

 1. Clone this repo—or better still fork it, in the likely event that you'd rather add your own logo and particulars.
-(Kindly note that the GPLv3 license prohibits removal of copyright notices.)
+(Kindly note that the GPLv3 license prohibits the removal of copyright notices.)
 2. `$ npm install`
 3. `$ cp config-sample.php config.php`
 4. `$ vi config.php` to add your own